JuniorChristian/dijkstra-js/readme.md

 JavaScript Dijkstra's Algorithm Implementation
 ---------------

-This is an implementation of [Dijkstra's Algorithm] in JS.
-A fun afternoon project I
+This is an implementation of [Dijkstra's Algorithm] in JS, HTML5/Canvas, and CSS3.

-wrote awhile ago while working in the University CS Tutoring Lab.
+A fun afternoon project I wrote awhile ago while working in the University CS Tutoring Lab.

 MCS 590!